zichenwang01/relaxed-boundary/README.md

 Here we provide a brief walkthrough of the code files in this project.

+- `data/`
+    - For this codebase, we limit the data to be synthetic and within the unit cube.
+    - Each subdirectory should contain the data needed for that one scene, which requires the following parts
+      	- The shapes, usually as `obj` or `ply` files.
+      	- The materials of the shapes, specified in the `XML` file.
+      	- The light source, specified in the `XML` file.
+      	- The `XML` file that specifies how the shapes, materials, and lighting are put together as a scene.
+Please see the <a href="https://mitsuba.readthedocs.io/en/latest/src/key_topics/scene_format.html"> XML file format</a> for more info.
 - `configs/`
     - `default.json` is the default configuration.
     - `fast.json` provides a faster optimization configuration, often more suitable for only optimizing the geometry (e.g. vbunny).